tjmahr/dissertation/docs/15-aim1-notebook.md

     activation of cohorts.
   - The children at timepoint1 may not be incrementally activating the cohorts.
     The children in timepoint 2 and 3 certainly are.
   - Incremental activation and early commitments to partial information goes up with age.

-## Looks to the semantic foil
+## Looks to the semantic competitor

 Next, I asked how children's sensitivity to the semantic foils changed as they grew older.
 As in [@RWLPaper], I only examined trials for